inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 ..
 At the start of the simulation/at simulation time 0, both the high and the low priority app sends an UDP packet to lower layers.
 The Ethernet MAC starts transmitting the lower priority frame **TODO** why

-The paths the high and low priority (express and preemptable) packets take in the :ned:`EthernetPreemptingMayLayer` is illustrated below:
+The paths the high and low priority (express and preemptable) packets take in the :ned:`EthernetPreemptingMayLayer` is illustrated below by the red lines:

 .. figure:: media/preemptible2.png
    :align: center